-TAMASA action plan
+Action plan on extracting economic data from the TAMASA APS survey in Tanzania for a trade-off analysis

+Background

+To conduct a trade-off analysis on intercropping maize with legumes in Tanzania, economic data is needed on costs (fertilizer prices, seeds, labour) and income (maize price).
+To account for the variability in the field, the TAMASA APS survey (done in 2017, N= XXXX) was analysed to extract farmers’ data.
+When analysing this data, a number of issues arose on data quality.
+This document explains the actions performed, issues encountered and possible ways forward.
+Up for discussion.

 What has been done

 Rewrite and document the data cleaning workflow:

-Some operations on the data had not been implemented in R code and some key assumptions made, were not explicitly transcribed.
+In a previous work step (done by Hilde Vaessen), some data operations had not been implemented in R code and some key assumptions made, were not explicitly transcribed.
 It was necessary to make the workflow more transparent.
 The whole data cleaning workflow is now clearly described and illustrated in one html document.
-We now have a better idea of the content and limitations of the TAMASA APS17 dataset.
+This allows for a better understanding of the content and limitations of the TAMASA APS17 dataset.

 Recap variables needed to run Paul’s analysis.

-Below is a table summarizing all variables needed to run Paul’s analysis.
-We indicated whether or not variables can be derived from the TAMASA data.
+Table 1 summarizes all economic variables needed to run Paul’s trade-off analysis.
+We indicated whether or not variables can be derived from the TAMASA survey data or from the N2Africa expert.

+Table 1: Required economic variables for the trade-off analysis and availability in the TAMASA APS survey